Mayur290/Mayur290/README.md

 - 🔭 &nbsp; I’m currently more into the Programming
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming.
-- 💼 &nbsp; frontend developer.
+- 💼 &nbsp; Fullstack developer.
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.